egeozguroglu/egeozguroglu/README.md

 ### Hi 👋, I'm Ege!

-I'm an undergraduate researcher and teaching assistant at Columbia Engineering.
+I'm a Teaching Assistant and researcher, co-advised by Prof. Shuran Song and Carl Vondrick, at Columbia Engineering.

 - 🔭 My research interests lie at the intersection of computer vision & machine learning, as well as their interactions with human perception.
 - 🌊 Fun fact: _Ege_ is the Turkish name of the _Aegean Sea_, an arm of the Mediterrenean between Turkey and Greece.